The Smith Street Band: 2016–2021: Pool House Records, More Scared of You than You Are of Me and Don't Waste Your Anger

 On 26 May 2017 the band performed the opening show of their More Scared of You than You Are of Me tour, and debuted a new touring line-up; adding label-mate Jess Locke and musician/long-time friend of the band Lucy Wilson.

 In May 2017, the band premiered the video for their third single, "Shine", recreating AC/DC's video for "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)" with the original director Paul Drane.

 In June 2017, it was announced that the band would be opening for Midnight Oil at the Greek Theater in Los Angeles, alongside The Living End.

 On 17 March 2018, Pool House Records held the inaugural Pool House Party festival at Coburg Velodrome in Melbourne, featuring label mates The Bennies and Jess Locke, local acts like Press Club, WAAX, and Baker Boy, and international guests Astronautalis and Signals Midwest.

-In February 2019, lead singer Wil Wagner was accused of harassment and emotional abuse following the circulation on social media of emails and messages sent by Wagner, with support acts subsequently pulling out of the Smith Street Band's upcoming national tour.
+In February 2019, Wagner was accused of harassment and emotional abuse following the circulation on social media of emails and messages sent by him, with support acts subsequently pulling out of the band's upcoming national tour that was later cancelled.

 In April 2020, the band announced the release of their fifth studio album, Don't Waste Your Anger.
 The album became the band's first to peak at number one on the ARIA Charts.
-The album featured more electronic elements the previous albums, showing the band's departure from their previously Punk rock sound.
-This makes the album sound little like its predecessors and sound like a new, more synth driven sound.

 In March 2021, the band released a live unplugged album which was made up of acoustic versions of previous Smith Street Band songs and a cover of Frightened Rabbit's song "Poke".

-2022: Life After Football
+2022–present: Life After Football & Once I Was Wild

 In October 2022, the group announced their sixth studio album, Life After Football.
 The album was released on 25 November 2022.

+In September 2025, the group announced the forthcoming release of Once I Was Wild for November 2025.